Advance your spoken and written Arabic skills through community service and immersion in Moroccan culture.

 Based on in-country evaluation, including oral proficiency testing for non-beginners, you will be placed in a course at one of three language levels—beginner, intermediate, or advanced.
 Beginners learn to communicate on everyday themes while gaining a solid understanding of the grammatical and structural aspects of the language.
 Intermediate speakers focus on vocabulary acquisition and syntax useful for drafting paragraphs with grammatically complex sentences.
 Advanced speakers focus on expressing critical and analytical opinions, reading advanced texts, developing stylistic and structural competencies in writing, and gaining language skills to discuss abstract topics such as culture, politics, and society.

 Much of the learning experience takes place outside the classroom, to better immerse you in Moroccan culture and an Arabic-speaking context.
 You will go on frequent outings within the community to practice your Arabic.
 Bargain with shopkeepers in souks, order mint tea in cafés, and learn about Moroccan history and arts at museums and monuments.
+Experience Moroccan culture through hands-on activities such as cooking, calligraphy, and costuming.
 You’ll also engage in group discussions with Moroccan university students.
+During a six-week homestay in Rabat’s centuries-old historic medina, you’ll be able to use your Arabic skills with your host family.

 Explore a specific academic or cultural interest on a topic related to Morocco for the Arabic Writing Seminar.